hrchu/mogilefs-docs/InstallForTest.md

-# Creating a MogileFS Test Setup in 15 Minutes #
+# Deploying MogileFS manually for test #

 Want to play with the MogileFS API?
 Want to help write code, test patches, fix bugs?
 Follow the guide below to quickly build a test instance.

-Assuming you have a debian, ubuntu, or redhat-y system.
+Assuming you have a Debian, Ubuntu, or Redhat-y system.
 OS X will be similar but has some missing steps.
 For a more complete guide on how to set up an install of MogileFS, refer to the [InstallHowTo](InstallHowTo.md)

 No attempts to time this guide have actually been made; YMMV.

----
+## Howto

 Add a new local user and log into it
 ```